AndroidPoet/Material-Intro/README.md

 meta.previous()
 meta.setFragmentsList(list)
 ```
-This is how to create an instance of the MaterialIntro using kotlin dsl.
+We can create the MaterialIntro using MaterialIntro.Builder.
 ```kotlin
 val meta = MaterialIntroFragment.Builder(this)
 .setEnterAnimation(IntroAnimation.Fade)